 The emotional impact of a divorce or pending divorce can be every bit as distressing as the legal and financial, often more-so.
-Whilst financial and legal matters tend to get a lot of the initial attention, it is the emotional impact of divorce that often takes most energy and longest time to heal.
+Whilst financial and legal matters tend to get a lot of the initial attention, it is the emotional impact of divorce that often takes most energy and longest time to heal and, according to research studies, can result in or reignite post-traumatic stress disorder (PTSD).
 From dealing with child custody, to telling your friends, feelings of depression and learning to manage a new life that quite possibly you never imagined.

 Fortunately, unless you are a lawyer or a financial advisor, this area of “emotional wellbeing” is one you can take positive action on yourself through a mix of friend support and self-help.
 Of course, professional counselors are available.
 They are highly valuable individuals to support you through your divorce and should be thought of as other professionals in the divorce process such as those in law and finance.

 The emotional and psychological impact a divorce can have depend on the individual, the type of divorce and who initiated the divorce.
 These emotions will vary based on the stage of your divorce, often starting a long time before and running on for many months or even years after.
 Emotional factors impact not only you and your spouse, but you friends, family and most importantly, children.

 Divorce is a very emotional period and one needs all the strength and mental power one has to cope up during this period.
 Ending a marriage is not only a legal technicality that says you are free, it also comes with psychological baggage that you will have to work through and cope with in order to move forward in your new life.

 The first stage of dealing with these emotions is often simply being aware of them.

 There are stages of divorce in which both spouses will often feel similar emotions, but these will vary depending on circumstance and personality.